raphael-proust/raphael-proust.github.io/code/natural-languages-and-programming-languages.md

 # Cases and position

-Some languages writes different grammatical cases differently.
+Some natural languages write different grammatical cases differently.
-German, Russian and many other languages have this feature.
+German, Russian, Latin and many other languages have this feature.
 English on the other hand relies mostly on position to distinguish between the role of different words.
 There are only a few cases left – e.g., the difference between “I”, “me”, and “my”.

-Additionally, English verbs and nouns are often identical: “fish”, “search”, “return”, “ride”, “plant”, “drive”, “act”, tie”, etc.
+Additionally, English verbs and nouns are often identical: “fish”, “search”, “return”, “ride”, “plant”, “drive”, “act”, tie”, etc. and can only be differentiated by context.
-On top of which, English verbs nouns and vice versa.
+On top of which, English verbs nouns and nouns verbs.

 # Confusing identifiers

-Cases and the ability to differentiate verbs from nouns is useful for identifier in programs.
+Cases and the ability to differentiate verbs from nouns is useful when using natural language words as identifiers in programs.
 Consider Python's `sort` and `sorted`:

 - `sort` is an action, it is an active form that acts upon its argument and modifies it.
 It has side-effect: it *sorts* its argument.